-Cystic fibrosis and
+Cystic fibrosis is an

-malabsorption of vitamins, including vitamin D
+Malabsorption of vitamins, including vitamin D

 Cystic fibrosis with pancreatic insufficiency is associated with poor